Edo traditional food

-This is particularly common among the Ishan (Esan). the local name for this nutritious soup is 'Omoebe soup'.
-The soup is a blend of bitter leaf and other vegetable including scent leaf (Effirin).
-The mixture of these vegetables gives the soup a dark colour. it usually served with starch pounded yam, eba and fufu.
+This is particularly common among the Ishan (Esan) and Owan people.
+In Esan and Owan, the name for this nutritious soup is 'Omoebe (leave) soup'.
+The soup is a blend of bitter leaf and other vegetable including scent leaf (Ebaumokho in Edo language).
+The mixture of these vegetables gives the soup a dark colour. it is usually served with semo, pounded yam, eba and fufu.